chihabov/Fader_network/README.md

 - for the good functioning of the code, it is necessary to make sure that the Libraries tenserflow,pandas,matplotlib are installed on your machine if it is not the case, please introduce the following instructions on your terminal.

  $ sudo apt install python3-pandas
+ $ sudo apt install pip install --upgrade tensorflow
+ $ sudo apt install matplotlib

+ - to make sure you get the right path for the data and the .csv file you have to modify the paths of *path_img = "./demo/CelebA_subset/images"*
+ *csv_path = './demo/CelebA_subset/list_attr_celeba.csv'* how are in **main.py**and replace them with the paths in your machine